Skip to content

 Dundreich — common questions

-Dundreich is rated 3/5 (moderately challenging) on the OutdoorSCOT scale.
-The standard route covers about 12km with 467m of ascent and takes most walkers 3-5 hours.
+Dundreich carries a 3/5 (moderately challenging) grade on the OutdoorSCOT scale.
+Count on about 12km, 467m of ascent and a 3-5 hour day on the standard route.
 Terrain: Mixed terrain — estate woodland, rough pasture and a long heather pull.

-Standard parking is at NT285481 near Edinburgh.
+Standard parking is at NT285481.
 Check the parking grid reference on an OS map before travel; informal laybys can fill on summer weekends.

 The standard good-weather months for Dundreich are March, April, May, June, July, August, September, October, November.
 Outside those months, expect winter conditions on the high ground — full mountain kit, navigation skills, and a check of the SAIS avalanche forecast for the relevant region.